George's Street Arcade

 777 is the place to go in Dublin for a well-made margarita and exceptional Mexican cuisine.
 This restaurant brings the flavors of Mexico City to Ireland with dishes like the blackened shrimp tacos, butternut squash enchiladas, and pig's head carnitas.
 The restaurant creates a trendy, artsy atmosphere with custom murals on the walls.

-Address: 7 South Great George's Street, Dublin, Republic of Ireland
+Address:7 South Great George's Street, Dublin

-Phone: +353 1 425 4052
+phone:+353 1 425 4052